 Campbelltown is full of historical charm and fun things to do for the outdoorsy but a beach isn’t something you’d expect to find in the southwestern suburb of Sydney.
 But thanks to Campbelltown’s Billabong Parklands Project, things are about to change in a big way.
 The long-awaited water recreation attraction, which has been in the works for the last three years is set to open soon complete with a stream, swimming lagoon and a zero-depth play area.
-Plus expect sprawling event spaces, lush lawn areas and much more in this game-changing project.
-The facility is tentatively expected to open in March 2024.
+Plus expect sprawling picnic areas, winding pathways, lush lawn areas and much more in this game-changing project.
+The facility is expected to be completed soon with a Grand Opening event planned on Saturday, June 8.
+The opening weekend celebrations will include a host of family-friendly activities, food trucks and more from June 8 to June 10.
+Following this, tickets to the parklands can be booked online.

 Campbelltown’s Billabong Parklands Project